 Let’s dig a bit deeper into the scientific ratios of what these ingredients really offer your dog.
 Although we are reviewing wet food here, we have to compare it on a dry matter basis.
 Otherwise, it’s like comparing apples with bananas.

-According to the Dog Food Advisor, the four recipes offer an average protein content of 40% and a mean fat ratio of 28%.
-Meaning the fat to protein ratio is 69%.
+The four recipes offer an average protein content of 40% and a mean fat ratio of 28%.
+Meaning the fat-to-protein ratio is 69%.
 These figures suggest that The Farmer’s Dog offers an above-average protein level, above-average fat level, and a below-average carbohydrate level.
 This is why they ‘enthusiastically recommend’ this premium brand.

 How Does The Farmer’s Dog Work?